mivuzu/rv32i-v1/README.md

    You may also run this command alone without running `make bitstream` first.

-4) If all went well the board LEDs should now be turned off.
-Now you may load and run programs.
+4) If all went well the 8 configurable LEDs on the board should be turned off.
+The board is now ready to load and execute programs.

 ## Basic Operation